RoboCupDev/robocup2014-docs/docs/introduction.rst

   Message View, Group View...
 - **Group**: A group is composed of soccer matches.
 A group also generates a scoring table in soccer style.
-- **Table**: A table representing Teams in it’s row, and scores in its columns.
+- **Table**: A table representing Teams in its row, and scores in its columns.
 - **Score**: A single entry of points for a team.
 - **Final Score:** Computed with all its Scores.
 You can define a custom